juliakernel/MIYORA/docs/api/api-reference.md

 ### 3. **RPC Logs**: Fetches logs.

-*Example Usage: Build a interface that logs what Amica is doing.*
+*Example Usage: Build a interface that logs what MIYORA is doing.*

 #### JSON Input Example